Fact-checked by Rafael Tabasca, Full Stack Developer @ Capicua.

 It's impossible to overstate the relevance of linear algebra in Machine Learning.
 It plays a foundational role in a wide range of ML algorithms.
 These go from simple regression analysis to more complex Deep Learning techniques.
 Many advanced and powerful Machine Learning models wouldn't exist without linear algebra!

 These are single numbers defining a quantity without direction.
 For example, a scalar of "3" can stand for three apples, three years, or three miles.
-In Machine Learning, scalars help to define relationships between variables.
+In Machine Learning, scalars help define relationships between variables.
 Languages like Python offer four types of scalar variables: int, float, None, and bool.
 NumPy's documentation holds a lot of info about scalars.

 A vector is a mathematical structure that has both size and direction.
 It often represents physical quantities such as velocity, force, or acceleration.
 You can think of it as a list of numbers.
-In other words, a single-dimensional array of numbers.
+In other words, it is a single-dimensional array of numbers.
 That would be a horizontal vector.
 Here's how you can create one using Python and Pandas.

 One quick way to create a vertical vector is by using the methods reshape(-1, 1) and shape: